Healthy Homes Assessment Harbour View

 Harbour View Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement in all Harbour View and New Zealand rental homes where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is a requirement throughout Harbour View and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords have to keep records that demonstrate the conformance to all Healthy Homes Standard that apply or will be applicable to your rental home.
+• Landlords and property managers must keep records that demonstrate conformance with each Healthy Homes Standards that apply or will be applied during the tenancy of their rental properties.

-• Property managers and private landlords have to ensure their rental properties comply in accordance with Healthy Homes Standard within 90 days of a new, renewed or varied Tenancy.
+• Private landlords and property managers have to ensure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of a newly renewed, extended or changed Tenancy.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must adhere to the Healthy Homes Standard regardless of the date when the tenancy started.
+• All the boarding households (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.

-• All households rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes which are rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 • All rentals houses have to meet the Healthy Homes Standard regardless of when the tenancy began.